Florida State Courts System: Supreme Court

 The Supreme Court of Florida is the highest court in the U.S. state of Florida.
-The Supreme Court consists of seven judges: the Chief Justice and six Justices who are appointed by the Governor to 6-year terms and remain in office if retained in a general election near the end of each term.
+The Supreme Court consists of seven judges: the Chief Justice and six Justices who are appointed by the Governor of Florida to 6-year terms and remain in office if retained in a general election near the end of each term.
 The Court is the final arbiter of Florida law, and its decisions are binding authority for all other Florida state courts.

-Established upon statehood in 1845, the court is headquartered across the street from the state capitol in Tallahassee.
-Throughout the court's history, it has undergone many reorganizations as Florida's population has steadily grown.
+Established upon statehood in 1845, the court is headquartered across the street from the Florida State Capitol in Tallahassee.
+Throughout the court's history, it has undergone reorganizations as Florida's population has steadily grown.
 The Florida Supreme Court has heard many cases of note, including the 2000 presidential election Florida recount case Bush v.
 Gore and the Terri Schiavo case.

 District courts of appeal

 The six district courts of appeal are the intermediate appellate courts.
 They consist of the: